 - d.
 Certify Subclass B, comprised of those members of the class who have disabilities who have been denied a free appropriate public education (FAPE) upon their release from a court-ordered setting; - e.
 Adjudge and declare that Defendants' actions, omissions, policies and practices of (1) denying access to education to class members when they leave court-ordered settings; and (2) denying subclass A members educational services while in court-ordered settings in New York City violates rights guaranteed to Plaintiffs and members of the class they seek to represent by the Fourteenth Amendment to the United States Constitution; - f.
-Preliminarily and permanently enjoin Defendants, their agents, employees, successors in office and assignees (a) from subjecting Plaintiffs and the proposed class and subclasses to the illegal policies, practices, omissions and conditions described above; - g.
-Issue a preliminary and permanent injunction directing Defendants to immediately enroll Plaintiffs in appropriate schools and provide equitable relief, including compensatory education and services; - h.
-Adjudge and declare that City Defendants' actions, omissions, policies and practices of (1) denying access to education to class members when they leave court-ordered settings; and (2) denying subclass A members educational services while in court-ordered settings in New York City violates rights guaranteed to Plaintiffs and members of the class they seek to represent under New York State law;
+Preliminarily and permanently enjoin Defendants, their agents, employees, successors in office and assignees from subjecting Plaintiffs and the proposed class and subclasses to the illegal policies, practices, omissions and conditions described above; - g.
+Adjudge and declare that City Defendants' actions, omissions, policies and practices of (1) denying access to education to class members when they leave court-ordered settings; and (2) denying subclass A members educational services while in court-ordered settings in New York City violates rights guaranteed to Plaintiffs and members of the class they seek to represent under New York State law; - h.
+Adjudge and declare that City Defendants' actions, omissions, policies and practices of denying access to FAPE to subclass B members and procedural safeguards to their parents when they leave court-ordered settings and while in court-ordered settings in New York City violates rights guaranteed to Plaintiffs and members of the subclass they seek under the Individuals with Disabilities Education Act, the Americans with Disabilities Act, and Section 504 of the Rehabilitation Act;

 - i.
-Adjudge and declare that City Defendants' actions, omissions, policies and practices of denying access to FAPE to subclass B members and procedural safeguards to their parents when they leave court-ordered settings and while in court-ordered settings in New York City violates rights guaranteed to Plaintiffs and members of the subclass they seek under the Individuals with Disabilities Education Act, the Americans with Disabilities Act, and Section 504 of the Rehabilitation Act; - j.
-Adjudge and declare that State Defendants' actions, omissions, policies and practices of failing to (i) monitor and supervise the City Defendants with regard to implementing the IDEA and providing FAPE to subclass B members; and (2) ensure inter-agency coordination to ensure FAPE to subclass B members, violates the rights of subclass B members under the IDEA and New York State law implemented pursuant to the IDEA; - k.
+Adjudge and declare that State Defendants' actions, omissions, policies and practices of failing to (i) monitor and supervise the City Defendants with regard to implementing the IDEA and providing FAPE to subclass B members; and (2) ensure inter-agency coordination to ensure FAPE to subclass B members, violates the rights of subclass B members under the IDEA and New York State law implemented pursuant to the IDEA; - j.
 Order Defendants to design and implement a plan of correction that will ensure that Plaintiffs' rights are protected that will include but not be limited to the following elements: (i) mechanisms to ensure that class members are re-enrolled and admitted promptly in appropriate schools upon their discharge, with school records and credits transferred, when they leave juvenile or criminal justice system-related school settings; (ii) mechanisms to ensure that all class members are provided adequate notice of their rights and a process by which to challenge deprivations and exclusions; (iii) mechanisms to ensure that members of subclass A are afforded all of the substantive and procedural rights afforded to them under federal and state law; (iv) the creation of new programs or improvement of existing programs to ensure that legally adequate educational services are provided to all members of the class; (v) the creation of adequate educational programs and schools to which Plaintiffs can transition upon their release; (vi) mechanisms to ensure the adequate inter-agency coordination necessary to protect the rights of class members.; (vii) resources necessary to implement the plan.